Common Conditions An Audiologist Treats

 An audiologist will be able to diagnose and treat an ear infection and minimize any potential for damage to your inner ear.
-They can prescribe antibiotics and drops where necessary as well as provide follow up care to ensure that the infection has passed and your hearing is back to normal.
+They can recommend over-the-counter medication where necessary, as well as provide follow-up care to ensure that the infection has passed and your hearing is back to normal.

 Many people experience impacted earwax at some point in their life and though it can be very uncomfortable, your audiologist will certainly be able to help.
 Depending on the level of impaction, your audiologist may first send you home with an earwax removal kit to help soften the wax so that it can pass naturally.

 If your earwax is densely packed or your earwax removal kit hasn’t worked, your audiologist will then use a small tool called a curette to remove the wax manually.
 This treatment should be performed by an audiologist to ensure no damage is caused to the ear and the earwax is removed safely.